 Monsanto recently announced that, because of public opposition, it would not commercialize the terminator.
 However, Monsanto said it will continue to pursue several related gene technologies, and could change its policy about the terminator in the future.

 If the multinationals really want to help feed the poor, would they come up with technologies so pernicious?

-|Some companies have developed crops that can withstand increased amounts of pesticides, often pesticides sold by those very same companies.
+Some companies have developed crops that can withstand increased amounts of pesticides, often pesticides sold by those very same companies.

 Promise: Biotech will save the environment.
 Reality: Biotech is a risky experiment that may have vast environmental repercussions.

 Consider the companies behind genetic engineering.
 They don’t have a great environmental track record.
 Some of these companies were behind the development of risky chemicals such as DDT and Agent Orange.
 As we have learned over the past few decades, the development of deadly pesticides has had disastrous implications for wildlife and human development.

 US farmers have already planted millions of acres of GE corn.
 Three years after GE corn was launched on a massive commercial scale, Cornell University scientists discovered that the mutated corn may be deadly to Monarch butterflies.